 Omega-7 Fatty Acids

 Like omega 5, Omega-7 is also scarce in nature.
 Omega-7 fatty acid is primarily from salmon and sea buckthorn oil.
-Palmitoleic acid is one of the most common omega-7s and current literature highlights its benefit on heart disease, diabetes and other metabolic disorders.
-There is ongoing research suggesting effectiveness at reducing inflammation, promoting wound healing and reducing collagen depletion among others.8,9 Omega 7 is also reported to have a healing, soothing effect on the gastrointestinal lining, help with skin disorders relating to dryness, allergy and inflammation.
-These benefits specific to companion animals need more data to measure exact benefits and effectiveness, however human data suggests Omega 7 has promising benefits to both cats and dogs.
+Palmitoleic acid is one of the most common omega-7s and current literature highlights its benefit on heart disease, diabetes, and other metabolic disorders.
+There is ongoing research suggesting effectiveness at reducing inflammation, promoting wound healing, and reducing collagen depletion among others.8,9 Omega 7 is also reported to have a healing, soothing effect on the gastrointestinal lining, and help with skin disorders relating to dryness, allergy, and inflammation.
+These benefits specific to companion animals need more data to measure exact benefits and effectiveness, however, human data suggests Omega 7 has promising benefits for both cats and dogs.

 Omega-9 Fatty Acids

-Omega-9’s are often forgotten about since they are one of the most abundant fats within cells, and the body is able to synthesize it on its own.
-Omega-9’s include Oleic acid, Mead acid and Erucic acid, among others and are recognized for their role in both cardiovascular, nerve and brain health.
-They can be found in both animal fats, like fish and plant-based sources such as sunflower, olives and nuts.
+Omega-9s are often forgotten about since they are one of the most abundant fats within cells, and the body is able to synthesize them on its own.
+Omega-9s include Oleic acid, Mead acid, and Erucic acid, among others, and are recognized for their role in both cardiovascular, nerve, and brain health.
+They can be found in both animal fats, like fish, and plant-based sources such as sunflower, olives, and nuts.
 They are most notably recognized for their ability to reduce LDL and raise HDL cholesterol in humans.
-However, even though companion animals are not susceptible to these types of cholesterol concerns it is still very likely they can benefit from anti-inflammatory properties of Omega-9’s during times of stress or illness.
+However, even though companion animals are not susceptible to these types of cholesterol concerns it is still very likely they can benefit from the anti-inflammatory properties of Omega-9’s during times of stress or illness.
 More research is needed in companion animals to better determine mechanisms and more pointed benefits.

 Omega Fatty Acid Take-Away